Decoding Dark Matter Admixed Neutron Stars: From Static Structure to Rotational Deformation: Introduction

 \section{Introduction}

-Dark matter (DM) and rotation are critical factors in studying neutron stars (NS) due to their significant influence on the star’s structural and dynamical properties.
-Neutron stars provide a unique laboratory for exploring physics under extreme conditions, where high densities and strong gravitational fields push matter beyond nuclear saturation density ($n_0 = 0.15 \, \text{fm}^{-3}$) \cite{Lattimer_2001, Lattimer_Rev_2012, Lattimer_Rev_2021}.
-Validating the equations of state (EOS) for matter at these densities is crucial, as the behavior of such dense matter remains poorly understood.
-The macroscopic properties of NSs—such as mass, radius, compactness, and rotational deformation—are directly dependent on the EOS and can be theoretically modeled to compare with observational data, offering insights into the nature of dense matter \cite{Abbott_2017, Abbott_2018, Tuhin_2018, Miller_2019, Riley_2019, Miller_2021}.
-While non-rotating, spherically symmetric NSs can be accurately modeled using the Tolman-Oppenheimer-Volkoff (TOV) equations \cite{Tolman_1939, Oppenheimer_1939}, the inclusion of rotation introduces significant deformations that require more sophisticated approaches.
+Neutron stars (NSs) are ideal for studying physics in extreme conditions, where high densities and strong gravitational fields push matter beyond nuclear saturation density ($n_0 = 0.15 \, \text{fm}^{-3}$) \cite{Lattimer_2001, Lattimer_Rev_2012, Lattimer_Rev_2021}.
+Understanding and validating the EOSs at these densities is crucial, as the behavior of matter in this regime remains poorly understood.
+Key properties of NSs, such as mass, radius, compactness, and rotational deformation, are directly influenced by the EOS and can be theoretically modeled to align with observational data \cite{Abbott_2017, Abbott_2018, Tuhin_2018, Miller_2019, Riley_2019, Miller_2021, Riley_2021}.
+While the TOV equations provide an accurate framework for modeling non-rotating, spherically symmetric NSs \cite{Tolman_1939, Oppenheimer_1939}, rotation introduces significant deformations that necessitate the use of more advanced approaches, such as the Hartle-Thorne formalism for slowly rotating stars \cite{Hartle_1967, Hartle-Thorne_1968}.
+Both of these approaches show significant impact for the DM-admixed EOS \cite{Goldman_1989, Narain06, Kouvaris_2008, Kouvaris_2010, Grigorious_2017, Nelson_2019, Davood_2022, Glendenning_rns_1992, Ishfaq_2021, Cronin_rns-DM_2023, Konstantinou_rns-DM_2024,pinku_tf-mf_2025}.